Full Time?: Yes | Online Options?: No

 Course work focuses on human development, psychopathology, assessment, theories of counseling, consultation, crisis and disaster response, ethical and legal issues, multicultural issues and counseling research, as well as individual, group, family and counseling interventions.
 Field experiences, small group experiences and practicum and internships are required and lead to the development of science-practice integration in all of our graduates.

-Learn more about Marquette's clinical mental health addictions counseling.
+Learn more about Marquette's clinical mental health counseling graduate program.

 Submit the form below and our admissions expert will respond to you shortly.